denisbosire/primary-categories/readme.md

 Create a post, add several categories & save.
 Refresh the page & now you can select a primary category.
 This is saved in metabox with the ID _primary_category

+##Possible improvements:
+I'm aware that there are several improvements I could make, for instance, add an inspector control to select which primary category to display in the post block, number of posts etc.